shaunvxc/vm-crash-course/exercises/ch1/exercise_06.md

 - `PCALL <ID>`: 0x5
 - `CALL <addr>`: 0x6

-  `CALL <addr>` transfers the execution to the user-defined subroutine in address `addr`.
+  `CALL <addr>` transfers the execution to the user-defined subroutine in memory address `addr`.
 When the subroutine finishes execution, it's resulting value should be at the top of the stack.

 - `RET`: 0x7
 - `PUSH_ARG <ARG>`: 0x8